Juankzuhe/django-admin-view-permission/docs/configuration.rst

 Configuration
 =============

-The admin view permission provides one setting that you can add in your project's settings module to customize its behavior.
+The admin view permission provides two settings that you can add in your project's settings module to customize its behavior.

 ADMIN_VIEW_PERMISSION_MODELS
 ----------------------------